kumvijaya/pr-merge-util/README.md

 Below environment variables below can be provided for the job run.
 - *PR_MERGE_SLAVE_AGENT_LABEL*: The slave agent label to use (Ex: MacSTANDALONE).
 Default none.
 - *PR_MERGE_APPROVAL_COUNT*: Required number of approvals (Ex: 2).
 Default 0.
 - *PR_MERGE_STATUS_LABELS*: Required statuses to check.
 Provide as comma separated if more than one.
-This is for the future (Ex: unit-test,lint).
+This is for the future (Ex: unit-test,code-lint).
 Default none.

 ![jenkins-env-vars](https://github.com/kumvijaya/pr-merge-demo/blob/develop/images/env-vars.png)